MAPULA420/Secure_Buying/README.md

 - Chainlink Automation, so the payment release after the one-day window and the delivery deadline happens on its own, without anyone needing to trigger it manually.
 - A stronger version of delivery confirmation using real ID verification, not just a manual confirmation.

-## Project Status
-I am currently learning the basics of blockchain and haven't reached the part where I can code yet.
-Once I finish the basics and move into Solidity, I will start building this for real, starting with the smart contract backend.
-This README is the design I've worked out first, before writing any code.